evkx/evkx.github.io/content/models/hiphi/z/Z_5_Seater/_index.md

 ## Infotainment

 One type of sound system is available for the HiPhi Z 5 Seater.
 With the SONIC PRO SYSTEM, you get 23 speakers with a max system output of 600 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.

 The model has 1 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.
 The model has 1 USB-A connections as standard.
 As an option, you can get additional 2 USB-C connections.
 ## Lights